yellowflowersorganics-star/smartcrop-os/docs/FAQ.md

 ### Do I need to be a programmer to use it?

-**No!** SmartCrop has a user-friendly web interface that requires no programming knowledge.
+**No!** CropWise has a user-friendly web interface that requires no programming knowledge.
 However, if you want to:
 - Customize the system
 - Add new features
 - Integrate with other tools